-SALTO-YOUTH is a platform which provides, as part of the European Commission's Training Strategy, non-formal learning resources for youth workers and youth leaders, and organises training and contact-making activities to support organisations and national agencies (NAs) within the frame of the European Commission's Erasmus+ Youth programme and beyond.
+SALTO Youth is a platform which provides, as part of the European Commission's Training Strategy, non-formal learning resources for youth workers and youth leaders, and organizes training and contact-making activities to support organisations and National Agencies (NAs) within the frame of the European Commission's Erasmus + Youth programme and beyond.

-National platforms and tools mainly addressed to young people8
+National platforms and tools mainly addressed to young people1

 The online survey highlighted practices in 15 European countries.
-Most of the platforms identified through the survey have been developed by NGOs or private entities, with a small percentage created by governmental bodies.
-The majority are designed exclusively for young people, addressing topics such as education, mental and sexual health, cyberbullying or rights of minorities.
-While many of these digital tools are mostly available through websites, a large majority also include mobile versions or applications and are accompanied by complementary means of communication, such as chat rooms, instant messaging apps, e-mails or phone-lines.
+Most of the platforms identified through the survey have been developed by NGOs or private entities, with small percentage created by governmental bodies.
+Majority of them are designed exclusively for young people, addressing topics such as education, mental and sexual health, cyber bullying or rights of minorities.
+While many of these digital tools are mostly available through websites, a large majority also include mobile versions or applications and are accompanied by complementary means of communication, such as chat rooms, instant messaging apps, emails or phone-lines.